preflighttech/preflight-tables/README.md

 ## Backend Setup for GraphQL Data

-The query type should accept at least the following arguments:
+The query type should accept at least the following arguments (assumes multiSort is disabled):

 ```ruby
 argument :limit, Int, required: false